 Brivo’s cloud-based access security system is designed to provide visibility, insight, and control to remotely manage access for tenants, visitors, delivery carriers, and staff.
 The company’s hardware offerings include card readers, control panels, and security cameras, which are all powered by its cloud-based software.

 Its smart readers are compatible with a broad selection of key cards and fobs, and Brivo integrates with several smart locks.
 Software packages are sold at three tiers: Standard, Professional, and Enterprise.
-To access all the features Brivo’s software offers, you must pay extra for the Enterprise package.
+To access all the features Brivo’s software offers, you may need to pay extra for the Enterprise package.
 Ultimately, the entire system is designed to be customizable and flexible to meet your building’s needs.

 Here’s a breakdown of Brivo’s hardware products: